AngryMane/bbclient/README.md

 [![Downloads Stats][npm-downloads]][npm-url]
 -->

 The typical use case is as follows.
-You can do it via python easily.
+You can do it via shell or python easily.

 * Get recipe variable value
 * Get layer info